THE IRISH DIVORCE ACT

 (b) there is no reasonable prospect of reconciliation and

-(c) there is proper provision for the spouses and dependent children
+(c) there is proper provision for the spouses and dependants.

-s.5 (2) The court may give directions concerning the dependent children’s welfare, custody and access.
+s.5 (2) The court may give directions concerning the welfare of any dependent children, including custody and access.

 s.6 (1) The person applying for the divorce is called the applicant.

-s.6 (2) Before proceedings begin, the applicant’s solicitor must discuss with him:
+s.6 (2) Before proceedings begin, if the applicant is legally represnted, the solicitor must discuss with her the possibility of:

-(b) the possibility of mediation to help bring about a separation or divorce on an agreed basis, and give her the names and addresses of qualified mediators, and
+(b) mediation to help bring about a separation or divorce on an agreed basis, and give him the names and addresses of qualified mediators, and

-(a) sign a certificate confirming he has complied with subsections (2) and, if necessary, (3) and must hand in that document with the original petition, or else the court may adjourn the application, and
+(a) sign a certificate (now an undertaking that he has complied with the provisions of the Mediation Act 2017) confirming he has complied with subsections (2) and, if necessary, (3) must hand in that document with the original petition, or else the court may adjourn the application, and

 (b) leave a copy of the certificate with any copy of the petition served on anyone else or left in a court office.